luislerma5593/Learning/Python/Data_Engineering.md

 ## Toolbox

 1. Databases (MySQL or PostgreSQL)
-2. Processing (Apache Spark or Hive)
+2. Processing and parallel computing (Apache Spark or Hive)
 3. Scheduling (Apache Airflow or Oozie)
 - 'JoinOrder' needs to be run after 'CleanProduct' and 'CleanOrder'